-HL206 Emergency Medical Technician Paramedic II
+HL206 Emergency Medical Technician Paramedic II 7 CR

 The second part of a five semester certificate program to continue preparing a student to take the NREMT exam.
 EMT-P II is focused on Advance Airways, venous cannulation, medication administration, and respiratory emergencies.
-Course offered On Campus.
 Prerequisite: HL205.
+Course offered on campus.

-HL207 Emergency Medical Technician Paramedic III
+HL207 Emergency Medical Technician Paramedic III 9 CR

 The third part of a five semester certificate program to continue preparing a student to take the NREMT exam.
 Introduces the concepts, terminology, and modalities relative to cardiac emergencies.
 The third curriculum also starts to include most medical emergency recognition and management.
 The students participating in their clinical will be gaining experience in most skills and observance of real patients.
-Course offered On Campus.
 Prerequisite: HL206.
+Course offered on campus.

-HL208 Emergency Medical Technician Paramedic IV
+HL208 Emergency Medical Technician Paramedic IV 12 CR

 The fourth part of a five semester certificate program to continue preparing a student to take the NREMT exam.
 EMT-P IV is focused on traumatic emergencies, neonatal, geriatrics, and other specialized areas of pre-hospital care.
 The students will continue their clinical experience and become proficient in their skills.
-Course offered On Campus.
 Prerequisite: HL207.
+Course offered on campus.

-HL209 Emergency Medical Technician Paramedic V
+HL209 Emergency Medical Technician Paramedic V 5 CR

 The final part of a five semester certificate program to prepare a student to take the NREMT exam and prepare the student at the professional levels for employment.
 The focus is designed to develop critical thinking skills through scenario based instructions.
 The student must have completed 450 hours of clinical time, have an 80% cumulative grade average, and pass all final classroom exams to be recommended for the National Registry EMT Paramedic exam.
-Course offered On Campus.
-Prerequisite: HL208.